HMS-Core/hms-nearby-demo/README.md

 This sample code shows how to use APIs of Nearby Service.
 The project directory is as follows:

 1. [NearbyStores](https://github.com/HMS-Core/hms-nearby-demo/tree/master/NearbyStores): provides an Android Studio demo project for beacon management.
-2. [NearbyWifiShare](https://github.com/HMS-Core/hms-nearby-demo/tree/master/NearbyWifiShare): provides an Android Studio demo project for Wi-Fi sharing.
-3. [NearbyIM](https://github.com/HMS-Core/hms-nearby-demo/tree/master/NearbyIM): provides an Android Studio demo project that shows how to call Nearby Message APIs and implement nearby social functions.
+2. [NearbyIM](https://github.com/HMS-Core/hms-nearby-demo/tree/master/NearbyIM): provides an Android Studio demo project that shows how to call Nearby Message APIs and implement nearby social functions.
-4. [NearbyFileTransfer](https://github.com/HMS-Core/hms-nearby-demo/tree/master/NearbyFileTransfer): provides an Android Studio demo project that shows how to develop the file sharing function with only few lines of code.
+3. [NearbyFileTransfer](https://github.com/HMS-Core/hms-nearby-demo/tree/master/NearbyFileTransfer): provides an Android Studio demo project that shows how to develop the file sharing function with only few lines of code.

 ## Precautions